August has been a time of transition between completing the final elements of my PhD programme and starting full-time work in a new environment.

 Book proposal

-I am roughly drafting a book proposal, as I would like to publish my thesis as a monograph.
-During the viva, my examiners and I discussed which form could be the best for publication, and we agreed that it would make more sense to present my framework with the illustrations and examples I included in the thesis.
+As many post-viva PhD students do, my supervisors and I started discussing publication strategies.
+I am drafting a book proposal to publish my thesis as a monograph.
+During the viva, my examiners and I discussed which form would be best for publication, and we agreed that it would make more sense to present my framework alongside the illustrations and examples I included in the thesis.
 The next question would be which publisher and what book series to aim for.